 Service Provider Code: In the context of this document, this term refers to any unique identifier that is allocated by a Regulatory and/or administrative entity to a service provider.
 In the US and Canada this would be a Company Code as defined in [ATIS-0300251.2007].

 Signature: Created by signing the message using the private key.
 It ensures the identity of the sender and the integrity of the data.
 [RFC 4949]

+Subscriber: A user that is registered in a PKI and, therefore, can be named in the "subject" field of a certificate issued by a CA in that PKI.
+[RFC 4949]

 Telephone Identity: An identifier associated with an originator of a telephone call.
 In the context of the SHAKEN framework, this is a SIP identity (e.g., a SIP URI or a TEL URI) from which a telephone number can be derived.